FloEdelmann/vue-ts-types/README.md

 ### `stringProp<T>(validator?: Validator)`

 Allows any string.
 No further runtime validation is performed by default.
 Type parameter `T` can be used to restrict the type at compile time with a union type.
+(Consider using [`oneOfProp`](#oneofproptallowedvalues-readonly-any-validator-validator) in this case.)

 ```ts
 stringProp().optional